franfrancisco9/X-MAS-CTF-2020/README.md

 *Note 2: For every challenge I will give my personall evaluation of difficulty*

 ## !Sanity Check
->Introdutory category and just for fun
+>Introductory category and just for fun

 #### **Merry Christmas!
 (5/5 Points)**